Mute Syntax

 - Results are occasionally awkward, surreal, or surprising

-- No line is ever “correct” — only structurally valid
+- No line is ever “correct”, only structurally valid

 Complexity space:

-- Poem generation is triggered either by mouse clicks on GUI elements or, in Drift mode, by a timer.
+- Poem generation is triggered either by mouse clicks on GUI elements or, in Drift mode, by a frame-based timer.

-- There is no internal state tracking or saving—poems are **ephemeral** and
+- There is no internal state tracking or saving.
+Poems are ephemeral and unrepeatable unless copied by the user.

 The interface mimics a minimal desktop GUI with hard-coded bounding boxes over drawn menu items.
-User interaction is managed by manually checking `mouseX` and `mouseY` inside `mousePressed()`.
+User interaction is managed by manually checking mouseX and mouseY inside mousePressed().

-Three interface elements perform poetic roles:
+Interface elements perform poetic roles:

-- **Forget** clears the canvas and resets the interface.
+- Forget clears the poem.

 - Regenerate composes a new poem instantly.

-The GUI is not passive; it is styled to behave as a conceptual constraint—an intentional friction that shapes interaction and reflection.
+The GUI is not passive.
+It is styled to behave as a conceptual constraint: an intentional friction that shapes interaction and reflection.

 The interface is both poetic and functional:

-- Menu labels are **semantic gestures**: "Forget" as memory erasure, "Regenerate" as recomposition, "Drift" as ambient silence.
+- Menu labels are semantic gestures: Forget as memory erasure, Regenerate as recomposition, Drift as ambient silence.

-- The system evokes not only the aesthetics of early computers but their **conceptual grammar**—structured input, output, and failure.
+- The system evokes not only the aesthetics of early computers but their conceptual grammar: structured input, output, and failure.

 The system reflects a few guiding principles:

-- **Structuralism over storytelling**: Meaning arises from recombination, not authorial control.
+- Structuralism over storytelling: meaning arises from recombination, not authorial control.

-- **Poetic ambiguity by design**: Lines are allowed to misfire, loop, or contradict.
+- Poetic ambiguity by design: lines are allowed to misfire, loop, or contradict.

 - Framework: p5.js

-- **Deployment**: GitHub Pages
+- Deployment: browser-based (for example, GitHub Pages if hosted there)

-- **User Interaction**: GUI labels implemented as coordinate-based click zones
+- User interaction: GUI labels implemented as coordinate-based click zones

-- **Randomness**: Native `random()` function in p5.js
+- Randomness: p5.js random()

-// Mute Syntax (c) 2025 Mohamed Louanjli
+Mute Syntax (c) 2025 Mohamed Louanjli

-// Released under the MIT License
+Released under the MIT Licence (see repository for details).

 Brown, Paul, Charlie Gere, Nicholas Lambert, and Catherine Mason, eds.
 White Heat Cold Logic: British Computer Art 1960–1980.
 Leonardo.
 Cambridge, Mass.: MIT Press, 2008.